 Online Program At a glance

-Learn more about our online graduate program in Model-Informed Drug Development.
+Learn more about our online graduate certificate in Model-Informed Drug Development.

 The MIDD certificate is officially launched!
-Our next admissions cycle is Fall 2022.
+Our next admissions cycle is Fall 2022, the application deadline is July 25th, 2022.

 The graduate certificate can be completed in as little as two semesters (fall and spring).